 - Dangerous, extreme, or extended predatory behavior including physical stalking, digital harassment, and/or threatening behavior.

-First offense: investigation by a neutral 3rd party; if sustained, expulsion from KInk-Collective and a public announcement.
+First offense: investigation by a neutral 3rd party; if sustained, expulsion from Kink-Collective and a public announcement.
 Suspension pending investigation for any credible complain

-Responding to Complaints:
+Responses to Complaints:

 Public Apologies – If a member has been banned from [group name] events, that ban may be lifted by issuing a public statement of responsibility/apology.
 Additional credible complaints after the ban has been lifted will result in the ban being reinstated.

 - The nature of the addressed complaint but not the details.

 - A path forward that repairs this breach with the community.

 - Extreme complaints cannot be addressed by public apology.